 In 1980 the business name changed from Imler’s Turkey Farm to Imler’s Poultry.

-In 1983, we acquired approximately fifty Kentucky Fried Chicken locations, which dramatically increased our distribution area.
+In 1983 we were awarded distribution of approximately fifty Kentucky Fried Chicken locations, which dramatically increased our distribution area.
 We then needed to fill in with other business in these new areas that KFC now took us.

 With an increase in sales staff in 1984, a red meat and a full deli line were added to the product list.
 Many renovations were made throughout the years to the 58th Street facility, but it was very clear that Imler’s Poultry had outgrown its warehouse.
 The business moved to 3421 Beale Avenue, Altoona.